Horse latitudes: Role in weather formation and air quality

 When the subtropical ridge in the northwest Pacific is stronger than normal, it leads to a wet monsoon season for Asia.
 The subtropical ridge position is linked to how far northward monsoon moisture and thunderstorms extend into the United States.
 The subtropical ridge across North America typically migrates far enough northward to begin monsoon conditions across the Desert Southwest from July to September.
 When the subtropical ridge is farther north than normal towards the Four Corners, monsoon thunderstorms can spread northward into Arizona.
 When the high pressure moves south, its circulation cuts off the moisture, and the hot, dry continental airmass returns from the northwest, and therefore the atmosphere dries out across the Desert Southwest, causing a break in the monsoon regime.

-In summer, On the subtropical ridge's western edge (generally on the eastern coast of continents), the high-pressure cell pushes poleward a southerly flow (northerly in the southern hemisphere) of tropical air.
+In summer, on the subtropical ridge's western edge (generally on the eastern coast of continents), the high-pressure cell pushes poleward a southerly flow (northerly in the southern hemisphere) of tropical air.
 In the United States, the subtropical ridge Bermuda High helps create the hot, sultry summers with daily thunderstorms with buoyant airmasses typical of the Gulf of Mexico and the East Coast of the United States.
-This flow pattern also occurs on the eastern coasts of continents in other subtropical climates such as South China, southern Japan, central-eastern South America Pampas, southern Queensland and, KwaZulu-Natal province in South Africa.
+This flow pattern also occurs on the eastern coasts of continents in other subtropical climates such as southern China, southern Japan, the central-eastern South American Pampas, southern Queensland, and the KwaZulu-Natal province in South Africa.

 When surface winds become light, the subsidence produced directly under the subtropical ridge can lead to a buildup of particulates in urban areas under the ridge, leading to widespread haze.
 If the low-level relative humidity rises towards 100 percent overnight, fog can form.